Nashville Fairgrounds Speedway: 2010s and 2020s

 The All American 400 was resurrected for 2012.
 It was cancelled in 2018, but returned in 2019.
 The CRA Super Series and Southern Super Series also race at the track.
 The ARCA Menards Series has visited the venue since 2015 with a 200-lap race titled the Music City 200.
 The World of Outlaws Sprint Car Series had a doubleheader race in 2019, with the quarter-mile track covered in dirt.

 In December 2018, then-track operator Tony Formosa Jr. reached an agreement with Speedway Motorsports and its main Tennessee track Bristol Motor Speedway to co-operate the facility and make the necessary upgrades for the track to host NASCAR Cup Series, NASCAR Xfinity Series and NASCAR Craftsman Truck Series races again and continue to host weekly racing events.

 Speedway Motorsports is in talks with Nashville council about bringing NASCAR sanctioned events back to the facility, as well as renovating the track.
 In December 2021, Speedway Motorsports reached an agreement in principle with Mayor John Cooper on a plan to revitalize and bring the NASCAR Cup Series back to the speedway.
+In June 2026, The Tennessean reported that the track's grandstands caught fire.